Have you ever seen a rocket take off ?

 And what I’ve found is this —

-The best results come from a short, very intensive period of training… followed by a longer, more relaxed (but consistent) period of learning and practise.
+The best results come from a short, very intensive period of training designed to fix specific problems fast… followed by a longer, consistent period of learning and practise over time.

 The First 90 Days

 What matters for the rocket is the first push off the ground.